matfantinel/fantinel.dev/src/routes/(blog-article-test)/microfrontends/+page.md

 ---
+layout: article
 slug: microfrontends
-title: "Micro Frontends: Solving the Legacy JavaScript Problem"
+title: 'Micro Frontends: Solving the Legacy JavaScript Problem'
 date: 2019-03-17
 excerpt: Finally a way to modernize that legacy project you keep complaining about!
 tags: